© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa on Warren Down is a scheduled monument protected by Historic England under reference 1005808.
 View the official record →

-Warren Down Roman villa is a Roman settlement site located in Sussex, England, dating to the Romano-British period.
+Warren Down is a Roman villa situated in Sussex, England, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005808.

 Roman villa on Warren Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005808.